Donateaz/Week-1-CodePath-/README.md

 The following **required** functionality is complete:

-* [x] User can read now playing movie titles and discriptions
+* [x] User can read now playing movie titles and descriptions

 ## Video Walkthrough